-> As of Jan.
+As of Jan.
 1, 2018, the military retirement system underwent major changes.
 The former system was a defined pension benefit, with no requirement from participants to pay in.
 The new system requires military members to contribute to their own retirement.
 Members of the military enrolled as of Dec.
-31, 2017, are grandfathered under the legacy system and will not be switched automatically to the new system.
+31, 2017, were grandfathered under the legacy system were not be switched automatically to the new system.
 However, service members with fewer than 12 years since their pay entry pay date and members of the reserve who have accrued fewer than 4,320 retirement points as of Dec.
-31, 2017, will have the option of participating in the new system.
-The opt-in period ends Dec.
+31, 2017, had the option of participating in the new system.
+The opt-in period ended Dec.
 31, 2018.
-Nearly 1.6 million current service members are eligible to make this choice or remain in the legacy plan.
+Nearly 1.6 million service members at the time were eligible to make this choice or remain in the legacy plan.

-> All service members who enter the military as of Jan.
-1, 2018 will automatically enrolled in the new system, referred to as the Uniformed Services Blended Retirement System (BRS.)
+All service members who entered the military as of Jan.
+1, 2018 were automatically enrolled in the new system, referred to as the Uniformed Services Blended Retirement System (BRS.)

-> To those who have the option, Defense Department suggests service members use training and informational tools, including the BRS Comparison Calculator and numerous online BRS resource materials.
+To those who have the option, Defense Department suggests service members use training and informational tools, including the BRS Comparison Calculator and numerous online BRS resource materials.
 The new plan will allow the 83 percent of service members who do not stay in the military the full 20 years required to get a pension to save some money toward retirement.

 The Department of Defense says the new system blends a smaller, traditional defined benefit pension with a defined contribution system of automatic and matching government contributions through the Thrift Savings Plan (TSP).
 A TSP is similar to a 401(k) in the civilian world.
 The new system decreases the pension by 20 percent and decreases the disability retirement calculation in order to prove a 5 percent government match to TSP accounts.
 The matching will end after 26 years of service.